xircon/pyside-fm/README.md

 - Copy Across: copy selected or tagged items to the other pane.
 - Move Across: move selected or tagged items to the other pane.
 - Trash: move selected or tagged items to Trash.
 - Empty Trash: permanently remove contents of `~/.local/share/Trash/files` and clear matching trash info.
+The toolbar icon is red to distinguish it from normal Trash.
 - Terminal Here: open the configured terminal in the active pane folder.
 - Terminal Home: open the configured terminal in `~`.
 - Properties: show properties for the selected item or current folder.